unascribed/NilExample/README.md

 patch mods on old versions with broken tooling) or just want to mess around with a new toy for the sake of it.

-Additionally, NilLoader is currently *experimental* and ***API/ABI stability is not yet guaranteed***.

-If you're okay with that, then cool.
-Let's continue.

 ## Steps to use the template
 1. You must pick a unique nilmod ID and put it in build.gradle.
 You will then have to rename src/main/resources/modid.nilmod.css to use your ID.